eraofchaos/eraofchaos.github.io/artifacts/Sword of Hellfire.md

 ---
 title: "Artifacts - Armour of the Damned - Sword of Hellfire"
 permalink: /artifacts/Sword of Hellfire/
-excerpt: "Armour of the Damned - Sword of Hellfire.
+excerpt: "Era of Chaos  Armour of the Damned - Sword of Hellfire.
 A sword that hosts a dark power.
 One of the components of the Armour of the Damned."
 last_modified_at: 2021-03-18
 locale: en
 ref: "Sword of Hellfire.md"